-Spring and summer temperatures are just right for walking in the woods or other outdoor activities.
-Ticks also become more active at this time, increasing the risk of a tick bite and exposure to tick-borne diseases.
-The tick-borne diseases that are seen most often in Virginia are Lyme disease and ehrlichiosis.
+Spring and summer bring warm temperatures, just right for walking in the woods and other outdoor activities.
+Warm weather also means that ticks become more active and this can increase the risk of a tick-borne disease.
+The tick-borne diseases that occur most often in Virginia are Lyme disease and ehrlichiosis.